codingdroplets/GrpcJwtAuthentication/README.md

 Watch Tutorial Video: https://www.youtube.com/watch?v=4-GTX6vW2Z4

 This is a complete course to develop .Net applications or services with gRPC.
-This video is part of a series and this is the second video of the gRPC C# Tutorial Series.
+This video is part of a series and this is the fourth video of the gRPC C# Tutorial Series.
 In this video we are going to see about the gRPC JWT Token in .Net Core [gRPC JWT Token .Net Core and DotNet gRPC Authorization].

 gRPC C# Tutorial Playlist link: https://www.youtube.com/playlist?list=PLzewa6pjbr3IOa6POjAMM0xiPZ-shjoem